 by Ann Hancock, The Press Democrat, December 3, 2016

 Sonoma County is having a big, positive impact statewide and beyond.
 Regardless of the nation’s shift in political leadership, this will continue and should because global climate change affects everything, everyone, everywhere.
-Recognizing this, we created the The Climate Center in 2001 to deliver solutions that would spread far beyond our borders.
+Recognizing this, we created The Climate Center in 2001 to deliver solutions that would spread far beyond our borders.

 One example is community choice energy.
 You know it as Sonoma Clean Power.
 This program enables the community to make decisions about the electricity being delivered to residents and businesses.